Monday 11:00AM - 12:00 PM

 - Silage, D. Embedded Design Using Programmable Gate Arrays, Bookstand Publishing, 2008

-- Silage, D. Digital Communication Systems Using MATLAB and Simulink, Bookstand Publishing, 2009
+- Silage, D. Digital Communication Systems Using MATLAB and Simulink, Bookstand Publishing, 2nd edition 2016

 - Silage, D. Trends in Embedded Design Using Programmable Gate Arrays, Bookstand Publishing, 2013